byue/JobSearch/src/scrapers/airflow/dags/README.md

 - If `JOBSEARCH_AIRFLOW_FAIL_ON_COMPANY_ERROR=true`, mapped task errors bubble immediately.
 - Otherwise mapped tasks return `success=false`; `update_publish_run` later fails whole DAG run.
 - True 404 detail misses do **not** fail the run by themselves; they are represented by `jobs.is_missing_details=TRUE` and excluded from detail parity checks.
+- Detail requests are skipped only after a current-run `job_details` row already exists, either from copy-forward or a fresh fetch.

 ## Main Tables Touched
 - `publish_runs`